SemogEnaz/weaklyPrices/README.md

-This is a price discount agragator
+This is a price discount aggregator for Australian stores, currently scrapers support Coles & Woolworths